18 Most Common Python List Questions

 List comprehension is, basically speaking, a way of elegantly constructing your lists.
 The best thing about this for those who love math is the fact that they look a lot like mathematical lists.
 Judge for yourself:

 Now, what does this mean?
-You take all numbers from 0 to 10, where 10 is not included, and you multiple each and every one of those numbers by 2.
+You take all numbers from 0 to 10, where 10 is not included, and you multiply each and every one of those numbers by 2.
 Run the piece of code above to see if the result matches your expectations.

 Not too hard, is it?
 Let’s take it up a notch!